-- 18. In their meetings with the rapporteurs, the Russian authorities repeatedly invoked the foreign agent legislation of the USA, Israel and Hungary as examples for their own legislation.
-Without endorsing the foreign agent laws of these countries, which are not the subject of this opinion, the Venice Commission notes several key differences with the Russian "foreign agent" legislation that serve to underline some of the main deficiencies of the Russian law. - 19.
-As concerns the USA, most notably, the Foreign Agents Registration Act (FARA) requires a very close relationship of direction and control between the foreign entity and the agent.
-Specifically, a foreign agent must act "as an agent, representative, employee, or servant, or [...] in any other capacity at the order, request, or under the direction or control" of a foreign entity or its intermediary or "any person who agrees, consents, assumes or purports to act as, or who is or holds himself out to be, whether or not pursuant to contractual relationship, an agent of a foreign principal".
-In contrast, the Russian legislation does not require any specific evidence of a relationship of direction and control by a particular foreign entity. - 20.
-Israel 's "foreign agent" legislation does not require evidence of an actual agency relationship like the US FARA.
+19. In their meetings with the rapporteurs, the Russian authorities repeatedly invoked the foreign agent legislation of the USA, Israel and Hungary as examples for their own legislation.
+Without endorsing the foreign agent laws of these countries, which are not the subject of this opinion, the Venice Commission notes several key differences with the Russian "foreign agent" legislation that serve to underline some of the main deficiencies of the Russian law.

+20. As concerns the USA, most notably, the Foreign Agents Registration Act (FARA) requires that a foreign agent must act "in the interests of" the foreign principal.
+Specifically, a foreign agent is defined as "any person who acts as an agent, representative, employee, or servant [...] of a foreign principal" and either engages in political activities, acts as public relations, raises or distributes funds, or represents the foreign entity's interests before the U.S. government in "the interest[s] of such foreign principal."
+In contrast, the Russian legislation in most cases does not require any specific evidence that a "foreign agent" individual or entity actually act in the interest of a particular foreign entity.
+It is only in the case of the newly introduced category of physical individual "foreign agents" that the Russian legislation requires that the individual act "in the interests of a foreign state, its government agencies, international or foreign organization, foreign citizens or stateless persons".

+21. Israel 's "foreign agent" legislation does not require evidence of an actual agency relationship like the US FARA.
 However, it does set out a minimum threshold for foreign funding which triggers special reporting and public disclosure obligations.
-In Israel, only NGOs that receive more than half their funds from foreign governments or state agencies are required to disclose that fact in their public reports, advocacy material and interactions with government officials.27 In contrast, no such minimal threshold exists in the Russian legislation. - 21.
-Similarly, the Hungarian foreign agent legislation set out a minimum threshold of foreign funding, which would require associations to register as "organisations receiving support from abroad" and label themselves as such on their websites as well as on any press products and
+In Israel, only NGOs that receive more than half their funds from foreign governments or state agencies are required to disclose that fact in their public reports, advocacy material and interactions with government officials.
+In contrast, no such minimal threshold exists in the Russian legislation.
+Moreover, Israel's foreign agent legislation relates only to donations from a "foreign political entity", that is, foreign states or state related institutions.
+In contrast to the Russian legislation, it does not relate to donations from individuals or private entities.

-25 Art.
-19.34.1. of Federal Law No. 443-FZ of 16 December 2019 "Amending the Code of Administrative Offences of the Russian Federation", available at: https://rg.ru/2019/12/19/codex-dok.html (last accessed 18 June 2021).
+&lt;sup>24 Art.
+19.34.1. of Federal Law No. 443-FZ of 16 December 2019 "Amending the Code of Administrative Offences of the Russian Federation", available at: https://rg.ru/2019/12/19/codex-dok.html (last accessed 5 July 2021).